e-muzi/biosensor-analysis-platform/README.md

 ## Contributing

-We welcome contributions to improve the biosensor analysis tool!
+We welcome contributions to improve the biosensor analysis platform!
 Please follow these guidelines:

 ### Development Setup